SoftSteve/Kivy-Smart-Home/README.md

 # My Kivy Smart Home App

-⚠️ This project is a work-in-progress.
+⚠️ This project is under development.

 A Python app built with Kivy for controlling lights, fans, blinds, and more in a smart home interface.